 Day 2

-Ok, maybe watching sunrise after hitting the Dirty Sixth the previous night is too much to ask of you, but at least get here early enough to see the beautiful view of the city and Lake Austin without crowds.
-The walk up Mount Bonnell is short and easy.
-It won’t take you more than 10 minutes to walk up and then it’s mostly walking on the plateau and enjoying the views.
+OK, maybe watching sunrise after hitting the Dirty Sixth the night before is too much to ask of you, but at least get here early enough to see the beautiful view of the city and Lake Austin without crowds.
+The walk up Mount Bonnell is short and easy and will take you less than 10 minutes.

 9.00 — Breakfast Tacos at Tyson’s

-Trust me on this one, ok?
-You need more breakfast tacos in your life!
+Trust me on this one: you need more breakfast tacos in your life!
 You have only a weekend in Austin, so take advantage of the variety of awesome taco joints this city has to offer!
-Tyson’s Tacos was located within walking distance from my house in Austin’s Hyde Park and immediately became my favorite breakfast/lunch/late-night-dinner spot — tacos work for any occasion.
+Tyson’s Tacos was located within walking distance from my house in Austin’s Hyde Park and immediately became my favorite breakfast/lunch/late-night-snack spot.

 Tyson’s, with its wooden structure, lack of windows, and glittery decorations, is one of those restaurants that make Austin the strange and awesome city it is.
-Besides, the menu at Tyson’s is fully created by its customers.
-The more tacos you buy, the more points you collect.
-Points can eventually be converted into your own taco on the menu.
+The menu was largely created by its customers.
+At the time when I lived in Austin, you could collect points and eventually create your own taco that would be featured on the menu.
+I am not sure if that’s still the case.

 Tyson’s Tacos — 4905 Airport Blvd